+(K) ONSC – Resource is On-Line operating as a synchronous condenser and available to provide Responsive Reserve (RRS) and ECRS, if qualified and capable, and for commitment by RUC, but is unavailable for Dispatch by SCED.
+For SCED, Resource Base Points will be set equal to the telemetered net real power of the Resource available at the time of the SCED execution; and

+(L) ONHOLD – Resource is On-Line but temporarily unavailable for Dispatch by SCED or Ancillary Service awards.
+This Resource Status is only to be used for Real-Time telemetry purposes.
+For SCED, Resource Base Points will be set equal to the telemetered net real power of the Resource available at the time of the SCED execution.

 (ii) Select one of the following for Off-Line Generation Resources not synchronized to the ERCOT System that best describes the Resource’s status.
 These Resource Statuses are to be used for COP and/or Real-Time telemetry purposes, as appropriate.

 (A) OUT – Off-Line and unavailable;

-(B) OFFNS – Off-Line but reserved for Non-Spin;

-(C) OFF – Off-Line but available for commitment in the Day-Ahead Market (DAM) and RUC;
+(B) OFF – Off-Line but available for commitment in the Day-Ahead Market (DAM), RUC, and providing Non-Spin, if qualified and capable;

-(D) EMR – Available for commitment as a Resource contracted by ERCOT under Section 3.14.1, Reliability Must Run, or under paragraph (2) of Section 6.5.1.1, ERCOT Control Area Authority, or available for commitment only for ERCOT-declared Emergency Condition events; the QSE may appropriately set LSL and HSL to reflect operating limits; and
+(C) EMR – Available for commitment as a Resource contracted by ERCOT under Section 3.14.1, Reliability Must Run, or under paragraph (2) of Section 6.5.1.1, ERCOT Control Area Authority, or available for commitment only for ERCOT-declared Emergency Condition events; the QSE may appropriately set LSL and HSL to reflect operating limits; and

-(E) EMRSWGR – Switchable Generation Resource (SWGR) operating in a non-ERCOT Control Area, or in the case of a Combined Cycle Train with one or more SWGRs, a configuration in which one or more of the physical units in that configuration are operating in a non-ERCOT Control Area; and
+(D) EMRSWGR – Switchable Generation Resource (SWGR) operating in a non-ERCOT Control Area, or in the case of a Combined Cycle Train with one or more SWGRs, a configuration in which one or more of the physical units in that configuration are operating in a non-ERCOT Control Area; and

 (iii) Select one of the following for Load Resources.
 Unless otherwise provided below, these Resource Statuses are to be used for COP and/or Real-Time telemetry purposes.

-(A) ONRGL – Available for Dispatch of Regulation Service by Load Frequency Control (LFC) and, for any remaining Dispatchable capacity, by SCED with a Real-Time Market (RTM) Energy Bid;

-(B) FRRSUP – Available for Dispatch of FRRS by LFC and not Dispatchable by SCED.
-This Resource Status is only to be used for Real-Time telemetry purposes;

-(C) FRRSDN - Available for Dispatch of FRRS by LFC and not Dispatchable by SCED.
-This Resource Status is only to be used for Real-Time telemetry purposes;

-(D) ONCLR – Available for Dispatch as a Controllable Load Resource by SCED with an RTM Energy Bid;

-(E) ONRL – Available for Dispatch of RRS, excluding Controllable Load Resources;